-An important point in the development step was "not to make any holes and not to bond anything to the musical instrument."
+An important point in the development step was "not to make any holes and not to bond anything to the musical instrument".
 As the result, I could return it to former musical instrument by always detaching the system.
-PCB (printed circuit board), used with general electric circuits, was not able to be used for this condition.
+PCB(printed circuit board), used with general electric circuits, was not able to be used for this condition.
 I combined the wires plated with tin like the mesh, and made this the frame equipped with the electric circuits.
 All of the 320 high luminance LEDs were soldered directly onto this meshed frame.
 I connected the frame to the string that pulled the skin of Kendang with the wire.
 With this method, the hole and the adhesive are unnecessary, and detaching is easy.
-Forty LED driver/latch ICs (74HC574) were stacked by each other for high density assembly.
+40 LED driver/latch ICs(74HC574) were stacked by each other for high density assembly.
+Figure 5 shows the electronic circuits block of "Cyber Kendang".